Magic in the Air: Content

 The song was released in March 2014 to coincide with preparations for the 2014 FIFA World Cup scheduled for 12 June to 13 July of the same year.
-Despite the English title of the song, its lyrics are almost entirely in French.
+Despite the English title of the song, its lyrics are in French except for the phrase "Feel the magic in the air".

 The single became a commercial hit in France and Belgium, earning significant airplay in stadiums during football matches.

 It was played every time France scored a goal at the 2018 FIFA World Cup, which saw them win the whole tournament.

-The song was sampled from Khaled's song C'est La Vie.

 Music video

 A music video was also shot and released online on Magic System official YouTube account on 17 March 2014.

 UNESCO literacy initiative

 As part of its literacy initiative, UNESCO launched a campaign for celebrity signing of FIFA-sanctioned footballs to be used in the 2014 World Cup.
 Many celebrities from the sports world, artists and politicians signed various balls to be sold in public auction between 4 and 14 June 2014, with all the proceeds from selling of these signed balls going to the alphabetization programme of the organization.

 A promotional music video was also made in promoting the charity initiative with various participants signing the balls or playing football or symbolically "passing the ball" to other participants who would sign in their turn.
 Magic System official website posted direct links to individual signed balls to help in bidding for them.